 Milse – Great dessert place.
 Quite small so wheelchairs won’t fit into the seating area but you can takeaway the desserts.
 They are incredible and they look amazing too.

 The BlackSmith – Great restaurant to go to for dinner.
 This is located in ‘Takanini’ so a bit of a drive out from the city centre but this restaurant has great food and cocktails.

-Activities and Attractions to do in Auckland:
+Activities in Auckland:

 The Sky Tower – Would recommend going here!
 This building is 322m high and there is an observation deck which gives you 360 degree views over Auckland.
 You can also Bungee Jump of the Sky Tower at a cost.
 The Sky Tower have restaurants and bars that you can go too.
 They also have a souvenir shop.
 They also offer 5 star accommodation at the Sky Tower.

 This is a huge tourist attraction and it is great to go to if you are not from New Zealand.